-Yes.
-In California, a law called the Homeowner Bill of Rights (HBOR), which became effective January 1, 2013, gives you the right to appeal the denial.
+Yes, probably.
+In California, a law called the "Homeowner Bill of Rights" (HBOR) generally gives borrowers the right to appeal a modification denial.

-- explain your right to appeal (including the amount of time you have to appeal)
+explain your right to appeal, including the amount of time you have to appeal

 if the investor (the owner of your loan) is the one that denied your request, give you the specific reason for the denial

-- 15 days after denying your appeal (Cal.
-Civ.
-Code § 2923.6(e)(1)-(2)).
+15 days after denying your appeal

 Right to Appeal: Only for a First Mortgage on a Home You Live In